mendix/docs/content/en/docs/partners/sap/use-sap-odata-connector.md

     {{< figure src="/attachments/partners/sap/use-sap-odata-connector/data-model.png" >}}

-For more information, see [Use the OData Model Creator for SAP Solutions](/partners/sap/use-sap-odata-model-creator/) and [SAP Data Models](/partners/sap/sap-data-models/).
+For more information, see [Use the Model Creator for SAP Integrations](/partners/sap/use-sap-odata-model-creator/) and [SAP Data Models](/partners/sap/sap-data-models/).

 ## 5 Using the OData Connector for SAP Solutions